Esri/screenshot-widget/README.md

     }
   });
 ```
 Please see which CSS properties are supported in HTML2Canvas here:
 http://html2canvas.hertzen.com/features

-Please include Promise polyfill to run in IE11.
+Due to HTML2Canvas limitations in IE11, please include a Promise polyfill.

 ## Features: